JingfengYao/JingfengYao/README.md

 ### Hi there 👋, this is Jingfeng Yao

-😄 I'm a Ph.D. student at Huazhong University of Science and Technology (HUST), supervised by Professor Xinggang Wang.
+😄 I'm a first-year Ph.D. student at Huazhong University of Science and Technology (HUST), supervised by Professor Xinggang Wang.

 🔭 I'm working on computer vision and deep learning, especially, image matting, pre-training, and medical foundation models (still learning).